The Advantages of 3D Printing for Mass Production

 Metals

 These are the second most popular 3D Printing materials.
 They are used through direct metal laser sintering (DMLS) or Selective Laser Melting (SLM).
 In 3D printing, metals are used in dust form.
 The dust is first heated to hardness in order to avoid casting.
 Consequently, it is possible to make direct use of the dust.
 Surface finishing process can then be undergone.
-Metals are common 3D Printing mass production materials due to their strength and durability, and common ones include:
+Metals are common additive manufacturing materials due to their strength and durability, and common ones include:

 Additive Manufacturing Processes for Mass Production